What is the typical cost of wedding photography packages?

 How do we get to the reception on time?

-About a month before the big day, I will send along a planner document for you to complete which outlines the schedule of the day.
+About 2 months before the big day, I will send along a planner document for you to complete which outlines the schedule of the day.
 Shortly after, we will run through the details of the day including the time for family formals, bridal party groupings, and the important alone time photos before the reception.
 As the result, the day tends to run very smoothly and allows for more time interacting with your guests!

 What is involved with an engagement portrait session?